 Do you love being outside in the warmer months but wish for a bug-free backyard?
-These 5 plants are natural insect repellents that send insects the clear message to buzz off.
+These five plants are natural insect repellents that send insects the clear message to buzz off.

 With summer fast approaching, your backyard is finally shrugging off the last dregs of winter.
 The pond is trickling, flowers are bursting with color, and your outdoor living space has never looked more inviting—especially to bugs.